Love Jones (band): History

-Impact

 Love Jones' signature song "Paid For Lovin was featured in the film Swingers after the band developed a relationship with Jon Favreau and Vince Vaughn, who frequently attended Love Jones' shows.
 Love Jones bassist Barry Thomas was a Music Consultant on Swingers.

 In addition to recorded works and live performances, Love Jones appeared in the films Since You've Been Gone directed by David Schwimmer, and French Exit (1995 film) starring Jonathan Silverman and Mädchen Amick.
 They also appeared in the 2002 Cameron Diaz film The Sweetest Thing as the wedding band.
 They can also be seen in the Pedro Zamora tribute episode of The Real World: San Francisco.

 The band performed two songs on The Tonight Show Starring Jimmy Fallon on January 10, 2019, "Here's to the Losers" and "Ohio River", joined by Jimmy Fallon on the latter.

+They reunited in 2026, releasing their fourth studio album The Greatest Show on Earth.